RegularFriend/Grassdancer_StyleGuide/README.markdown

 ## Visual Studio Settings
-[Here](https://drive.google.com/open?id=0Bxad50Rx4CmIbXZjQmdtOFVlNE0) is a policy file that can be imported into visual studio to set up automatic formatting.
+[Here](https://drive.google.com/open?id=0Bxad50Rx4CmIbXZjQmdtOFVlNE0) is a policy file that can be imported into Visual Studio to set up automatic formatting.

 It can be imported through Tools->Import and Export Settings->Import selected environment settings.
 Click on the settings file and you should be good to go.